Background contributions in the electron-tracking Compton camera onboard SMILE-2+: Background simulations

 \subsection{Background event types}

-The radiations discussed in Sec.\ref{sec:radiation_environment} produced coincident interactions in the TPC and PSAs that passed the electronic criteria for a valid gamma event.
-The identified backgrounds were classified into the following types: \begin{enumerate} {(\roman{enumi})} \item Atmospheric gamma-ray background: The atmospheric gamma rays were observed via several interaction cases (Fig.~\ref{fig:BG_component}(i)).
-The {\it direct-Compton event}, corresponding to the ideal Compton event, indicates the full absorption event in the PSAs after the direct-Compton scattering in the TPC.
-The {\it double-Compton event} represents the case where the Compton gamma rays scattered in the TPC deposit a part of the energy in the PSAs.
-The atmospheric gamma rays scattered off the instrumental material before entering the TPC, and such an event is called the {\it scattering event}.
-The atmospheric gamma rays interacted with the GSO scintillator before scattering off the TPC.
+The radiation discussed in Section~\ref{sec:radiation_environment} produced coincident interactions in the TPC and PSAs that passed the electronic criteria for valid gamma-ray events.
+The identified backgrounds were classified into the following types: \begin{enumerate} {(\roman{enumi})} \item Atmospheric gamma-ray background: Atmospheric gamma rays were observed in several interaction cases (Fig.~\ref{fig:BG_component}(i)).
+The {\it direct-Compton event}, corresponding to the ideal Compton event, indicates that a full absorption event occurred in the PSAs after direct-Compton scattering in the TPC.
+The {\it double-Compton event} represents the case in which the Compton gamma rays deposit a part of the energy in the PSAs.
+When the atmospheric gamma rays scatter off the instrumental material before entering the TPC, the events are called {\it scattering events}.
+In addition, the atmospheric gamma rays can interact with the GSO scintillator before scattering off the TPC.
 Consequently, the scattering gamma rays are absorbed or scattered in the TPC.
-Otherwise, the primary photon can generate characteristic X-rays of gadolinium which are absorbed in the TPC.
-Such events do not cause Compton scattering in the TPC and can be categorized as the {\it non-Compton events}.
+Otherwise, the primary photon can generate characteristic X-rays of gadolinium that are absorbed in the TPC.
+Such events do not cause Compton scattering in the TPC and are thus categorized as {\it non-Compton events}.

 \item Cosmic-ray/secondary particle background: As the charged cosmic rays and secondary particles can deposit energy in the TPC and PSAs, they directly satisfy the electronic criteria of the ETCC.
-In addition, high-energy protons and neutrons produce multiples of photons via complicated nuclear reactions such as the spallation of a nucleus and the initiation of a shower.
+In addition, high-energy protons and neutrons produce multiple photons via complicated nuclear reactions such as nucleus spallation and shower initiation.
 The bremsstrahlung photons are emitted by relativistic electrons and positrons, which results in the simultaneous absorption in the TPC and PSA.
-In the GSO scintillator, gadolinium exhibits a large capture cross section for thermal neutrons owing to the contributions of the isotopes $^{155}$Gd and $^{157}$Gd.
-The Gd($n,\gamma$) reaction between the thermal neutron and gadolinium produces four gamma rays on average~\cite{Chyzh2011}, and thus, the ETCC can possibly trigger the activation.
-The schematic of the interaction process is shown in Fig~\ref{fig:BG_component}(ii).
+In the GSO scintillator, gadolinium has a large capture cross-section for thermal neutrons owing to the contributions of the isotopes $^{155}$Gd and $^{157}$Gd.
+The Gd($n,\gamma$) reaction between the thermal neutron and gadolinium produces four gamma rays on average~\cite{Chyzh2011}, and thus, the ETCC can possibly trigger.
+A schematic of the interaction process is shown in Fig.~\ref{fig:BG_component}(ii).